CrowdHailer/cuminjs/README.md

 pass hash with key options and value processess would work with true false as implicitly turned to strings

+each object and each array now only tested for correct input

 invoke with and expose using exec!! expose local

 dot function to take multiple structures array, object,